 Therefore, activate the export aligned button and select the axis and orientation that points upwards for your printer.
 If export aligned is not activated, the default is to export in the coordinate system used by BiSS, i.e., the set occlusal plane is the x-z plane.
 Export in original position means that the data is exported in the same coordinate system in which the main scans were originally loaded.
+Export like displayed means that the data is output exactly as displayed, i.e. including bite blocking by the articulator.

-5.11.5 Export Intermediate Stages
+5.12.6 Export Intermediate Stages